ethanj360/nba-athlete-endorsement-targeting-analysis/README.md

 **Tools Used**

+- Python
+- SQL (BigQuery)
+- Excel
-Python, SQL (BigQuery), Excel, Power BI
+- Power BI

 **Why It Matters**
 This project models how brands actually make endorsement decisions under uncertainty and provides a reusable framework for athlete marketing, influencer targeting, and brand partnerships beyond basketball.